-Land managers are aware that Great Britain’s trees are threatened by a changing climate and by increasing incidence of tree pests and diseases.
-However, they often explain that they do not fully understand how they can act on this knowledge in their management responses to prevent or treat pest and disease outbreaks and to improve general tree health.
-This is due in part to the challenges associated with providing clear navigation around complicated, and sometimes contradictory or inaccessible information, and providing clear guidance on how to apply that evidence.
-This “knowledge to action gap” presents policy makers, scientists and other stakeholders with significant challenges in their information and knowledge translation, dissemination, and brokerage activities for different groups of land managers.
-This research project focuses on better understanding knowledge networks and developing co-designed interventions to try and overcome some of the constraints acting on land managers.
+Even though many land managers are aware that Britain’s trees are under threat from an increasing incidence of pests and diseases, they often state they do not fully understand how they can respond to prevent or treat pest and disease outbreaks, or take action to improve general tree health.
+This is particularly true amongst farmers who have less access to information, and confidence to deal with tree and woodland related issues.
+This “knowledge to action gap” presents policy makers, scientists and other stakeholders with significant challenges in their information and knowledge translation for different groups of land managers.
+This research project focuses on co-designing and testing products and networks with farmers, and farmer facing organisations, to try and overcome some of these challenges and barriers to action.

 - To improve understanding of the knowledge needs of land managers with different objectives and different levels of engagement with the woodland and forestry sector

-- To map out knowledge networks related to specific tree pests and diseases and identify keystone organisations likely to be able to influence other organisations and land managers within those networks
+- To map out knowledge networks related to specific tree pests and diseases and identify organisations able to influence other organisations and land managers within those networks

-- To identify barriers and challenges to the flow of information and knowledge within networks that have an impact on closing the knowledge to action gap
+- To identify barriers and challenges to the flow of information and knowledge within networks that have the potential to close the knowledge to action gap

 Findings and Recommendations

 Interim findings from 2022-2023 were generated through a co-design process with 22 stakeholders developing a ‘knowledge product’ – A Farmer’s Guide to Ash Dieback:

 - We found engagement with farming organisations and others in roles that engage with farmers around environmental issues through the co-design process to be a meaningful way of building a knowledge network.

 - The delivery of the guide by a farming organisation helped tailor and contextualise the content to farmers.